hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

    simple js code.
 Why oh why google u arent taking such a path???
 Same is also applicable to firefox.

-The query vaccine centers wrt a specific district in the DISTRICT_1WEEK mode, doesnt cache the search results, as of now.
-Currently this is enabled for nodejs version of the logic.
+The query vaccine centers wrt a specific state-district in the DISTRICT_1WEEK mode, doesnt use the cached data, if week being checked for doesnt fully overlap the week corresponding to the cached data.

+The initial parallel asyncronous logic has been changed to a serialised syncronous query chain logic.
+So it doesnt parallelise the co-operative multitasking logic of javascript, wrt io blocking operations and so inturn it will take slightly more time than ideal.

 Program Versions